jupyter-xeus/xeus-python/README.md

 Launch the Jupyter notebook with `jupyter notebook` or Jupyter lab with `jupyter lab` and launch a new Python notebook by selecting the **xpython** kernel.

+**Raw mode**

+You can run xeus-python in the "raw" mode by selecting the `XPython Raw` kernel.
+In this mode:

+- IPython is not used: IPython magics are not available
+- Jupyter console is not supported

+but

+- xeus-python starts faster
+- Completion/Inspection/Code execution works faster
+- Interactive widgets are supported

+This is useful when using xeus-python in [Voila](https://github.com/voila-dashboards/voila), where you should see a ~15% performance improvement, reducing the load of your application.

 **Code execution and variable display**:

 ![Basic code execution](docs/source/code_exec.gif)